ZhengyuZhang96/MPT-MWI-BLiF/README.md

 # MPT-MWI-BLiF

 The demo of our proposed MPT-MWI-BLiF metric for light field image quality assessment.
-The corresponding paper has been submitted to TIP.
+The corresponding paper has been submitted to PR.

 **The full code will be provided after the paper is accepted.**